localdevices/ORC-OS/README.md

 > * Click on "SAVE"
 > * Click on "YES".

-9. When the application asks "All existing data on \'<your selected SD card>\' will be erased.
+9. When the application asks "All existing data on '-your selected SD card-' will be erased.
 Are you sure you want to continue?", click on YES.
 10. When Raspberry OS Imager asks for your password, please provide this.

 The SD card will now be prepared and verified.
 This will only take a few minutes.
-Time for a ☕.
+Time for a 🍵 or ☕.

-Are you back after your ☕?
+Are you back after your 🍵 or ☕?
 You should now see a box with title "Write Successful".
 If you do not see this, but instead get an error, then likely there is something wrong with your SD card.
 Please check the following: